 Each Act, there are new battle passes for players to grind, skins come to the shop in bundles and then on random rotation (including the Black.Market).
 There’s also rewards you can earn through Twitch Prime and other special events.

-However, ahead of Episode 4, Riot is reportedly testing an entire rework for the system on the PBE.
-This includes the addition of “Match Boxes” and a credits system that could completely overhaul how players obtain cosmetics.
+However, in Episode 4, Riot is reportedly testing an entire rework for the system.
+This includes the addition of “Match Boxes” and an Act Points system that could completely overhaul how players obtain cosmetics.

 Valorant progression rework reportedly coming soon